Nursing Students conducting Land Navigation

 Read More Military Science courses are open to all students.
 However, to enroll in advanced ROTC courses which lead to a commission as a Second Lieutenant, a student must meet US Army administrative, physical, medical and mental standards and be accepted by the Professor of Military Science.

 If you are considering becoming a nurse then look no further than Army ROTC at Carson-Newman University.
-Carson-Newman University has one of the largest most well known and best supported Army Nurse producing schools in the nation.
+Army nursing provides opportunities that are not found in the civilian market.
 ROTC will enhance your leadership skills and critical-thinking abilities while providing financial support to help make your personal and professional goals a reality.
-Army nursing provides opportunities that are not found in the civilian market.
 As a member of the Army Nurse Corp you will be given opportunities of a lifetime!
 You will receive the best training in the world no matter what specialty you chose.
 You will have the opportunity to lead as well as care for your patients in a variety of settings to include hospitals, aid stations, and combat support hospitals in the United States and abroad.
-Army nurses have the autonomy to practice nursing in a way that is unparallelled by the civilian healthcare systems.
+Army nurses discover an autonomy to practice nursing that is unparalleled in civilian healthcare systems.